Increased focus on sustainability and “Nordic”

 Norwegian Fashion Hub, the fashion cluster of Norway, is the newly appointed Secretariat for the Nordic Fashion Association.

--We must embrace that it is on Facebook, Twitter and other social media platforms that the agenda is set; and as we need to find a better language for this whole sector to really understand the momentous problems we are facing, says Mardal.
+We must embrace that it is on Facebook, Twitter and other social media platforms that the agenda is set; and as we need to find a better language for this whole sector to really understand the momentous problems we are facing.

 Nordic lifestyle is attractive

--Although each of the Nordic countries considers themselves to be different, the Nordic countries are globally perceived as one market.
-Nordic lifestyle and design is currently sought after all over the world, and this can provide great opportunities for Nordic companies.
-If we strengthen the cooperation between us, we increase the effect, says Mardal.
+Although each of the Nordic countries considers themselves to be different, the Nordic countries are globally perceived as one market.
+Nordic lifestyle and design are currently sought after all over the world, and this can provide great opportunities for Nordic companies.
+If we strengthen the cooperation between us, we increase the effect

--To share experience and knowledge will be important going forward.
-We have to realize that if the industry, whether it be fashion or textiles, is going to be part of the future, we need to be part of the solution, says Mardal, adding:
+To share experience and knowledge will be important going forward.
+We have to realize that if the industry, whether it be fashion or textiles, is going to be part of the future, we need to be part of the solution.